Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Results

 \subsection{Stability of the prediction}

 In the previous section, we focused on the short- to medium-term forecast.
 In Fig.~\ref{fig:occupation-constraints}, we consider the long-term prediction.
 The prediction diverges after a prediction time of about $t_\text{pred} = 25 - 30 \, J^{-1}$.
+We note that Van de Walle et al.~\cite{vandewalle2024ManyBody}, who report state-of-the-art extrapolation capabilities, demonstrate predictions only up to $t_\text{pred} = 8 \, J^{-1}$, with considerably fewer oscillations than those encountered in Fig.~\ref{fig:occupation-constraints}.
 Interestingly, the same behavior is observed in the analytical \ac{td2rdm} theory \cite{donsa2023Nonequilibrium}.
-To stabilize the \ac{td2rdm} method, several necessary $N$-representability conditions are enforced during integration by means of a purification procedure \cite{donsa2023Nonequilibrium,garrod1964Reduction,coleman1963Structure,mazziotti2012Structure,pescoller_projective_2025}.
+To stabilize the \ac{td2rdm} method, several necessary $N$-representability conditions are enforced, if broken, during integration by means of a purification procedure \cite{donsa2023Nonequilibrium,garrod1964Reduction,coleman1963Structure,mazziotti2012Structure,pescoller_projective_2025}.
 Specifically, the positive semi-definiteness of the \ac{2rdm} and the \ac{2hrdm} are imposed.
 The matrix elements of the 2HRDM $Q_{12}(t)$ are given by $Q^{j_1\uparrow j_2\downarrow}_{i_1\uparrow i_2\downarrow} = \langle \Psi(t)|a_{j_1\uparrow} a_{j_2\downarrow} a_{i_1\uparrow}^\dagger a_{i_2\downarrow}^\dagger|\Psi(t) \rangle$.
 Empirically, it has been found that this purification procedure stabilizes the \ac{td2rdm} very well in all parameter regions, where the time-local reconstruction functionals produce a sufficiently small error in the overall propagation \cite{pescoller_projective_2025}.

+A direct benchmark between neural ODE and \ac{td2rdm} for this representative setting is available in the public data repository associated with this study~\cite{DARUS}.

 The question arises whether we can enforce these conditions on the neural \ac{ode} as well?
 Do they stabilize the model's long-term predictions?
 How do they perform compared to the unconstrained model?
 To enforce constraints in \ac{ml}, there are, in principle, two options: i) weak constraints enforce the conditions via the loss function during training, while ii) hard constraints are built into the architecture of the model itself, preventing the model from violating these constraints.
 In the following, we will focus on weak constraints and their results.